 1993 Bachelor of Science, Military History, U.S. Air Force Academy, Colorado Springs, Colo.

-1994 Master of Arts, History, University of Georgia, Athens
+1994 Master of Arts in History, University of Georgia, Athens

 1997 Squadron Officer School, Maxwell Air Force Base, Ala.